• Skip to primary navigation

 The line graph shows energy consumption by fuel type in the United States from 1980-2008, with projected use until 2030.

 Overall, fossil fuels have been the dominant type and will continue this trend into the future.
-Nuclear and renewable energy sources have represented a small but significant proportion of total energy use and despite small projected gains; it is projected that they will continue doing so.
+Nuclear and renewable energy sources have represented a small but significant proportion of total energy use, and despite small projected gains, they are projected to continue doing so.

-I hope you have find this useful and if there are other questions you would like me to answer, just let me know in the comments section below.
+I hope you have found this useful and if there are other questions you would like me to answer, just let me know in the comments section below.

 You may also find my grammar guide for IELTS task 1 useful.
 It has lots of phrases to help you describe data.